 Also, we’ve been very impressed by the Face ID technology of the iPhone X, so if Apple is thinking of upgrading the FaceTime camera on the iMac 2018, we’d love to see this included, so we could unlock our new iMac with just a glance.

-Ideally, Apple will shove the latest Coffee Lake Refresh CPUs into the iMac 2018, so that Apple fans could have access to the 8-core chips that PC users have enjoyed for a while.
-But, even if Apple is more conservative, and sticks with 8th-generation Coffee Lake chips, the iMac 2018 stands to get a huge performance boost over last year’s model.
+Now, what we really want to see is Apple shoving the latest 9th-generation Coffee Lake Refresh processors into the iMac 2018, so that Apple fans could have access to these octa-core behemoths.
+But, even if Apple is more conservative and sticks with an 8th-generation Coffee Lake processor, the iMac 2018 will still get a huge performance boost over last year’s model.

 The processing probably won’t be ending with a six-core CPU, either.
 Three of the Macs that Apple is rumored to be releasing this year will supposedly offload some functionality to Cupertino-crafted silicon.
 This will probably amount to ‘Hey Siri’ commands, like they do on the iMac Pro, but Apple could do something crazy here.